db47h/ofs/README.md

 In order to allow client code to safely call os.Chdir without interference, Overlay only keeps track of absolute paths.
-When a directory is added to the overlay, non-absolute paths are resolved relative to the path of executable first, then in the current directory.
+When a directory is added to the overlay, non-absolute paths are resolved relative to the path of executable first if ResolveRelative, then in the current directory.

 Add will silently ignore non-existing directories if mustExist is false, and Open and Create will never look for files in these.